Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Introduction

 In our paper, we positively answer the above-raised question.
-Our \textbf{main contributions} are: \begin{enumerate}[leftmargin=*, topsep=0.5mm, itemsep=0.5mm, parsep=0.5mm] \item We introduce a novel loss function designed to facilitate the learning of conditional distributions $\gtPlan(\cdot|x)$ using both paired and unpaired training samples drawn from $\gtPlan$ (see \wasyparagraph\ref{sec:loss-derivation}).
+Our \textbf{main contributions} are: \begin{enumerate}[leftmargin=*, topsep=0.5mm, itemsep=0.5mm, parsep=0.5mm] \item We introduce a novel loss function designed to facilitate the learning of conditional distributions $\gtPlan(\cdot|x)$ using both paired and unpaired training samples drawn from $\gtPlan$ (\wasyparagraph\ref{sec:loss-derivation}).
 This loss function is grounded in the well-established principle of likelihood maximization.
 A key advantage of our approach is its ability to support end-to-end learning, thereby \textit{seamlessly} integrating both paired and unpaired data into the training process.

-\item We demonstrate the theoretical equivalence between our proposed loss function and the inverse entropic optimal transport problem (see \wasyparagraph\ref{sec:relation-ieot}).
-This finding enables us to leverage established computational optimal transport methods to address challenges in semi-supervised learning.
+\item We demonstrate the theoretical equivalence between our proposed loss function and the \textit{inverse entropic optimal transport} problem (\wasyparagraph\ref{sec:relation-ieot}).
+This finding enables us to leverage established computational OT methods to address challenges encountered in semi-supervised learning.

-\item Building upon recent advancements in the field of computational optimal transport, we provide \textit{end-to-end} algorithm exploiting the Gaussian mixture parameterization specifically tailored to optimize our proposed likelihood-based loss function (see \wasyparagraph\ref{sec-light}).
-For completeness, Appendix \ref{sec-neural-paramaterization} shows that our loss function is also applicable to a fully neural network parametrization.
+\item Building upon recent advances in computational optimal transport, we develop an \textit{end-to-end} algorithm, called EBiEOT-GMM, based on a Gaussian mixture parameterization specifically designed to optimize the proposed likelihood-based objective (\wasyparagraph\ref{sec-light}).
+For completeness, in Appendix~\ref{sec-neural-parameterization} we additionally demonstrate that the same objective can be optimized using a fully neural-network-based parameterization, which we refer to as EBiEOT-NN.